rainbow494/arch-1/doc/en-us/scaling-twitter-making-twitter-10000-percent-faster.markdown

     ## Related Articles

-    *   For a discussion of partitioning take a look at [Amazon Architecture](http://highscalability.com/amazon-architecture), [An Unorthodox Approach to Database Design : The Coming of the Shard](http://highscalability.com/unorthodox-approach-database-design-coming-shard), [Flickr Architecture](http://highscalability.com/flickr-architecture)*   The [Mailinator Architecture](http://highscalability.com/mailinator-architecture) has good strategies for abuse protection.*   [GoogleTalk Architecture](http://highscalability.com/googletalk-architecture) addresses some interesting issues when scaling social networking sites.</div>
+    *   For a discussion of partitioning take a look at [Amazon Architecture](http://highscalability.com/amazon-architecture), [An Unorthodox Approach to Database Design : The Coming of the Shard](http://highscalability.com/unorthodox-approach-database-design-coming-shard), [Flickr Architecture](http://highscalability.com/flickr-architecture)*   The [Mailinator Architecture](http://highscalability.com/mailinator-architecture) has good strategies for abuse protection.*   [GoogleTalk Architecture](http://highscalability.com/googletalk-architecture) addresses some interesting issues when scaling social networking sites.